-Impact on model-driven apps in Dynamics 365 and SharePoint Online integration
+Impact on customer engagement apps and SharePoint Online integration

-When SharePoint Online is configured for "Block Access", model-driven apps in Dynamics 365 receives a 401 UnAuthorized response from SharePoint Online for all operations triggered using server-to-server integration.
-This is because SharePoint Online rejects the AppAssertedUser token (the claims-based token which is used for server-to-server authentication between model-driven apps in Dynamics 365 and SharePoint Online).
+When SharePoint Online is configured for "Block Access", customer engagement apps receives a 401 UnAuthorized response from SharePoint Online for all operations triggered using server-to-server integration.
+This is because SharePoint Online rejects the AppAssertedUser token (the claims-based token which is used for server-to-server authentication between customer engagement apps and SharePoint Online).

 As a workaround, you can set the unmanaged devices policy to "Allow full access from desktop apps, mobile apps, and the web" on SharePoint Online.